 A significant difference between both standards is ISO 50001 has a more extensive list of mandatory documented information.
 This list includes topics not included in ISO 14001, such as energy planning, energy baseline, and energy performance indicators (EnPIs).

 There are also similarities between ISO 14001 and ISO 50001.
-Both standards have legal and compliance requirements and focus on the monitoring, measurement, and analysis of an EMS and EnMS.
-These standards also consider nonconformity, correction, and preventative action regarding resource reduction and waste management.
+Both standards have legal and compliance requirements and focus on the monitoring, measurement, and analysis of an environmental management system and energy management system.
+These standards also consider non-conformity, correction, and preventive action regarding resource reduction and waste management.

 Which ISO standard would benefit my business the most?